buildpacks/rfcs/text/0000-run-image-sbom.md

 [unresolved-questions]: #unresolved-questions

 - Should the lifecycle run `genpkgs` if no run image SBOM is provided?
-- Do the SBOM formats need to be communicated in a label?
+- Do the available SBOM formats need to be communicated in a label?
+- How should `genpkgs` behave?
+Should it also attempt to locate a pre-existing SBOM?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes